-The corporate and investment banking in Slovenia segment includes banking with key corporate clients, SMEs, cross-border corporate financing, investment banking and custody, trade finance, and part of the subsidiary NLB Lease&Go, Ljubljana that includes operations with corporate clients.
-As at 31 December 2023, the corporate and investment banking segment works with almost 11,000 corporate clients.
-With a 25.7 per cent. and 23.4 per cent. market share in total corporate loans and deposits, respectively, as at 31 December 202339, NLB is a leading bank in the Slovenian corporate banking market.
+The Corporate and Investment Banking in Slovenia segment includes banking with key corporate clients, SMEs, cross-border corporate financing, investment banking and custody, trade finance, and part of the subsidiary NLB Lease&Go, Ljubljana and Summit Leasing Slovenija that includes operations with corporate clients.
+As at 31 December 2024, the Corporate and Investment Banking segment works with over 11,000 corporate clients.
+With a 32.2 per cent. and 23.7 per cent. market share in total corporate loans and deposits, respectively, as at 31 December 2024, NLB is a leading bank in the Slovenian corporate banking market.
 NLB offers its products and services by focusing on relationship-based banking via business centres across the country and through its digital channels.
 NLB actively exploits business opportunities in the SEE (see below - "Cross-border Financing") to offer a complete range of services as a leading regional bank.
-In the years ended 31 December 2023 and 31 December 2022, profit-before-tax generated in this segment reached EUR 86.9 million and EUR 52.3 million, respectively, and as at 31 December 2023 and 31 December 2022 segment assets were EUR 3.4 billion and EUR 3.4 billion, respectively.
+In the years ended 31 December 2024 and 31 December 2023, profit-before-tax generated in this segment reached EUR 95.2 million and EUR 86.9 million, respectively, and as at 31 December 2023 segment assets were EUR 3.9 billion and EUR 3.4 billion, respectively.